Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Methods

-A typical configuration considered was a thick layer of iron, which slowed down the fast neutrons, followed by a layer of boron loaded concrete to remove the resulting slow neutrons.
-Gadolinium loaded polyethylene was also considered since it has properties similar to Boron loaded concrete.
+\item Boron loaded concrete, which has a high absorption cross section for slow neutrons. \end{itemize} A typical configuration considered was a thick layer of iron, which softened the spectrum, followed by a layer of boron loaded concrete to remove the resulting slow neutrons.

-Considering the background in the detector, low energy neutrons below $\sim 3$ MeV are not a problem as they do not resemble the signal from an antineutrino-induced IBD or elastic scattering event, so the second shielding layer is not necessary for this purpose.
+For environmental shielding inside the cavern and mitigation of rock activation, attenuation of all neutrons, respective of energy, is important.
+For this, it is optimal to provide a combination of iron to efficiently reduce the flux of higher-energy neutrons through inelastic collisions, and absorption of slower neutrons through boron loaded concrete.
+For backgrounds in $\nu EYE$ we only need consider neutrons above 3 MeV, as discussed in Section~\ref{detector}, so the concrete attenuation is not really required.
+But in addition, the buffer and veto layers in the detector provide ample attenuation of neutrons emerging from the large steel block between the target and the detector.